How to organize PDF and HTML files into folders so that the interesting one(s) to read can be found when needed.

 Preferred File Types :

-I have most static content documents in one of three file types :
+I have most static content documents in one of these file types :

 This is an Age Old Subject.
 So what new twists can possibly be added to this subject.